-Weight-at-length data are the same used in the 2015 assessment and were collected from fisheries sampling and by the Triennial and NWFSC WCGBT were used to estimate a weight-length relationship for Widow Rockfish (Figure 29).
-Weight-at-length was similar between sources with the fishery samples showing a slightly smaller weight at large sizes when compared to the survey data (Figure 30).
-WCGOP data were not used because only small fish were sampled, the weight of these small fish were typically less than from other sources (Figure 29), and the curves fitted to only WCGOP data were unable to estimate the slope.
+Weight-at-length data, which are the same used in the 2015 assessment, were collected from fisheries sampling and by the Triennial and NWFSC WCGBT Surveys, and were used to estimate a weight-length relationship for Widow Rockfish (Figure 30).
+Weight-at-length was similar between sources with the fishery samples showing a slightly smaller weight at large sizes when compared to the survey data (Figure 31).
+WCGOP data were not used because only small fish were sampled, the weight of these small fish were typically less than from other sources (Figure 30), and the curves fitted to only WCGOP data were unable to estimate the slope.
 There were only 81 observations from the WCGOP data, which is a small amount of data compared to everything available.
 However, these observations may be useful to understand discards.

-The weight-length relationship used in the 2011 assessment was similar for males but predicted slightly heavier females at larger sizes than the 2015 assessment (Figure 30).
-The following relationships between weight and length for females and males were estimated from all of the data combined:
+The weight-length relationship used in the 2011 assessment was similar for males but predicted slightly heavier females at larger sizes than the 2015 assessment (Figure 31).
+The following relationships between weight and length for females and males were estimated for the 2015 assessment from all of the data combined and were used in the current assessment: